So, What is Creatine?

 As you may know by now, carbohydrates are the body’s predominant source of fuel in high-intensity activities, such as a Gaelic football match, for example.
 This is because carbohydrates, or rather glucose, the broken down form of carbohydrate, can be stored within the muscle in sufficiently high amounts for this type of activity, as well as having the ability to produce ATP at a relatively fast rate.

-However, when we go to either extreme of exercise intensity, such as long, slower, less intense bouts of exercise, or short, extremely intense bouts, carbohydrates aren’t always sufficient to do the job.
+However, when we go to either extreme of intensity, such as slower, less intense bouts of activity, or short, extremely intense bouts, carbohydrates aren’t always optimal for the job.

-Fat produces more ATP than Carbohydrates, but it also produces it at a slower rate, hence it would be better used for something like a marathon, but wouldn’t be suitable to higher intensity activities, where fat would be unable to replace used ATP at a high enough rate.
+Fat produces more ATP than Carbohydrates, but it also produces it at a slower rate, hence it would be better used for lower-intensity activities, but wouldn’t be suitable to higher intensity activities, where fat would be unable to replace used ATP at a high enough rate.

 On the other end of the scale, when we look at really short, intense activities, like full-speed sprints, heavy weight-lifting in the gym, and jumping, even carbohydrates can’t replace the used ATP quickly enough.